extragoodlabs/infrastructure-tools/terraform/aws/ecs/README.md

 Required variables:
 - `vpc_subnet_ids` is a list of strings that correspond to the subnets where JumpWire should be launched.
 Typically, these are private subnets in a VPC that is also running an RDS instance or EC2 instances
-- `jumpwire_token` is the authentication token listed on your JumpWire account's [configuration page](https://stage.jumpwire.ai/configuration)
+- `jumpwire_token` is the authentication token listed on your JumpWire cluster's [configuration page](https://app.jumpwire.io/clusters)

 Here is a sample command for running a Terraform apply: